2 Funding and Support for Libraries

 Some academic libraries receive part of each year’s budget from campus bookstore profits.
 Most college bookstores are not run by the college itself anymore, but instead are run by big companies like Barnes & Noble or Follett.
 The large companies sign contracts with the college that stipulate what percentage of their profits will be given to the college and the college leadership then decides how to allocate the proceeds.
 Some colleges choose to give all or part of the proceeds to the library for buying new books while others give it to student government, direct-to-student textbook purchase assistance programs, grants to faculty who are writing free open education resources, or other services.

 Many public libraries and some academic libraries have organized a community membership group called Friends of the Library.
 These Friends groups often organize and staff book sales as a fundraiser for their library.
 The books they sell come from the books that people in the community donate to the library.
-Most books that are donated to a library are not added to the library’s collection because they are not considered to be appropriate for the library due to age, condition, content, or other factory.
+Most books that are donated to a library are not added to the library’s collection because they are not considered to be appropriate for the library due to age, condition, content, or other factors.
 The library has limited space and staff, and therefore must make careful decisions about what they add to the collection.
 Instead, donated materials are sold by the Friends of the Library or by library workers through organizations like Better World Books to raise funds that the library can use to purchase books that are in-demand.
 One elementary school LMT described running an annual used book sale at her school.
 She was able to add some books directly to her library’s collection because they were in such good condition and relevant for her students, while she sold the rest of the donations and used the funds she raised to pay for new books and other supplies she needed for the library.

 Donations